freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 Journalists are also encouraged to regularly delete all information from the SecureDrop server and store anything they would like saved in offline storage to minimize risk.
 More detailed information can be found in our :ref:`sample privacy policy <Sample Privacy Policy>`, which we encourage news organizations using SecureDrop to adopt from when creating their own.
-Make sure to also follow our :ref:`best practices for creating the SecureDrop landing page <Landing Page>` so that it logs as little information as possible as well.
+Make sure to also follow our :ref:`best practices for creating the SecureDrop *Landing Page* <Landing Page>` so that it logs as little information as possible as well.

 Security
 --------